Finch (film)

 Finch is a 2021 American post-apocalyptic survival film directed by Miguel Sapochnik and written by Craig Luck and Ivor Powell.
 The film stars Tom Hanks and Caleb Landry Jones.
-The story follows an aging man named Finch, a survivor in a now nearly uninhabitable Earth, who builds and teaches a robot to take care of his dog when he dies.
+The story follows an aging man named Finch, a survivor in a nearly uninhabitable Earth, who builds and teaches a robot to take care of his dog when he dies.

 The film was announced as BIOS in October 2017.
 Filming took place throughout New Mexico and in Toronto from February to May 2019.
 The film was scheduled to be released in theaters in the United States by Universal Pictures on October 2, 2020, but was delayed several times due to the COVID-19 pandemic.
-It was retitled Finch, sold to Apple TV+, and was released on November 5, 2021.
+It was retitled Finch, sold to Apple TV+ (under Apple Original Films), and was released on November 5, 2021.
 The film received lukewarm reviews from critics, with praise given to Hanks' performance, the visuals, and overall charm, but criticism for its lack of originality and innovation within the post-apocalypse genre.